deis/example-guestbook-wercker/README.md

 - build the docker image
 - tag it
 - push to your docker registry repository
-- pull the new docker image on your remote Deis Workflow PaaS
+- pull the new docker image on your remote Deis Workflow
 ```

 -

-With this example App you have learned how to set the multi-tier web application up using Helm and Deis Workflow PaaS and then with Wercker's help to deploy your App to Deis Workflow PaaS
+With this example App you have learned how to set the multi-tier web application up using Helm and Deis Workflow and then with Wercker's help to deploy your App to Deis Workflow